Joke2400/Frugality/README.md

 2. **Or if you want to do this manually (Or you're running Windows)**

+    - *Note that you need to create the `.env` file manually if you didn't run setup.sh.
+The required variables can be read from the setup.sh script, there will be a batch file created later*
     - Ensure you have `virtualenv` installed.
 (Install with: `pip install virtualenv`).
     - Open the terminal & ensure you're in the project root directory.
     - Create a Python virtual environment by running the command below: